 - The EUR follows the guidelines from the government and the RIVM.
 The RIVM guidelines apply to the entire campus (1.5m distance and the max. group size outdoors is 2 people)

 On 31 March 2020, we distributed a new guideline for ‘teleworking facilities’ via the deans/directors.
 Through this guideline, we aim to support staff members working from home in setting up an optimised workplace.
 If you already have an adequately equipped teleworking location, that is good news.
-If you still need to make adjustments, you have three options to choose from:
+If you still need to make adjustments, you have two options to choose from:

 - After gaining your manager’s permission, you can go by the office to pick up facilities that can be moved or disconnected (you are not allowed to remove desktop computers or regular desk chairs).

 - If this is impossible for whatever reason, you can order these facilities via our regular order process.
 You will once again first need to gain your manager’s permission.
 The catalogue has been expanded to include various teleworking accessories.
 These items will remain the property of EUR.
 We ask that you include the reference ‘Corona’ when itemising these costs.
 This will make it easier for us to inventory these items afterwards.

 EUR provides free access to diverse online training possibilities via the 'GoodHabitz' training platform.
 It provides access to around 140 training courses; there's something for everyone.
 The offer ranges from Excel training, to online collaboration and personal development training options.